|Nutritional Guidelines (per serving)|

 You can substitute chicken for beef but the papaya paste should be eliminated and it should only be marinated with the spices for one hour.

 You will need skewers and a grill.
 If you are using wooden skewers, you may want to soak them in water beforehand so they withstand the heat of the cooking flame.
+This dish is also great to serve as a tasty appetizer.

 - 2.5 pounds (1 kg) very tender beef (cut into 1" thick strips)